-(16) Includes utilities and janitorial supplies (17) Included in Maintenance and Repairs (17) Included in Maintenance and Repairs (18) Cost included in janitor function (outsourced contract) (19) Benchmark of Five (5) different boarding and day schools in the region.
-Cost includes materials, equipment maintenance, telephone costs, printing, postage, and payroll (20) Includes student and employee insurance (20) includes student and employee insurance (21) Included in residential costs (22) Public relations/marketing costs + legal costs (00) Deside that the first state of the first state (23) Residential staff will include two full-time advisors who will be required to remain on campus a majority of the time.
+(16) Includes utilities and janitorial supplies

+(17) Included in Maintenance and Repairs (17) Included in Maintenance and Repairs

+(18) Cost included in janitor function (outsourced contract)

+(19) Benchmark of Five (5) different boarding and day schools in the region.
+Cost includes materials, equipment maintenance, telephone costs, printing, postage, and payroll

+(20) Includes student and employee insurance

+(21) Included in residential costs

+(22) Public relations/marketing costs + legal costs

+(23) Residential staff will include two full-time advisors who will be required to remain on campus a majority of the time.
 In addition, younger college graduate and advisors will be hired for live-in (24) Residential portion of lease payment, and lease of field for athletics (25) Residential materials sums all of the live-in costs for the students and the faculty.
 The analysis assumes that all student and faculty will be living full-time on campus.
 Costs include (26) Medical supplies are assumed to be obtained through donations from hospitals and Athletic and club fees are also included, as well as cost of enrichment programs